 At any one time, some of the cancer cells will be resting.
 Chemotherapy only attacks cells that are in the process of splitting into two (dividing).
 So resting cells will not be killed.

 Some of the cancer cells that were resting during your first treatment will be dividing by the time your second treatment comes around.
-So they will be killed off.
+So they should be killed off.

 Normal cells usually repair the damage from chemotherapy more effectively than cancer cells.
 So damage to cancer cells should progressively build up without causing permanent damage to normal cells.